5. Singular Value Decomposition (SVD)#

 Step 3: Decompose the covariance matrix and arrange the singular values:

-If the matrix \(C\) is diagonalizable, we can eigendecompose it, find its eigenvalues and rearrange the eigenvalue and eigenvector matrices in a decreasing other.
+Since the matrix \(C\) is positive definite, we can eigendecompose it, find its eigenvalues, and rearrange the eigenvalue and eigenvector matrices in a decreasing order.

-We can then rearrange the columns in the matrices \(V\) and \(\Sigma\) so that the singular values are in decreasing order.
+We can then rearrange the columns in the matrices \(U\) and \(\Sigma\) so that the singular values are in decreasing order.

 Step 4: Select singular values, (optional) truncate the rest: